-- Cross the car park and in 30 metres take the path immediately to the right of Oak Park Properties.
+- Cross the car park and in 30 metres take the path immediately to the right a building (The Coal House).
 In 50 metres continue ahead at a cross paths.
-In 50 metres take the path to the right, with seats on either side.
+In 50 metres take the path to the right, midway between seats a few metres away on either side.
 Keep to the left hand edge of the steep climb.
 Go up steps in 120 metres to reach the war memorial in 70 metres.

 - Take the path to the right of the memorial marked ‘Trail 2000’ with a white arrow on a wooden post.
 In 150 metres continue ahead at a cross paths marked by another post and white arrow.
 In 60 metres at the next post, turn half left with The Sandpit below you to the right.
 In 60 metres turn right, as indicated by another ‘Trail 2000’ arrow.